HyacinthBots/website/docs/about.md

 ### Who is Hyacinth?
 There are two founders and leaders of HyacinthBots.
-They're responsible for managing the infrastructure, website and guiding the direction for the organsation as a whole
+They're responsible for managing the infrastructure, website and guiding the direction for the organisation as a whole

 ##### NoComment
 <img style="display: block; float: left; padding-right: 8px" src="https://avatars.githubusercontent.com/u/67918617?s=400&u=262ad547624351d96fb2c400baee1a6c060625eb&v=4" alt="NoComment" width="72"/>